Spring Garden Revival

 Contact St. Charles’s Department of Public Works for Dethatched Material Disposal & Yard Waste Collection

-Proper disposal of dethatched lawn material is essential for both environmental compliance and community cleanliness in St. Charles.
+Proper disposal of dethatched lawn material is essential for both environmental compliance and neighborhood cleanliness in St. Charles.
 The city operates a comprehensive yard waste collection program, typically running from April through November, which includes curbside pickup and a dedicated drop-off site for residents.
 Accepted materials include thatch, grass clippings, leaves, and small branches, but all must be separated according to municipal guidelines.
-Only biodegradable paper bags or rigid containers (usually up to 32 gallons) are permitted—plastic bags are strictly prohibited.
-Commercial contractors may be subject to additional permit or fee requirements, and residents should check for seasonal collection schedules and any changes to operating hours.
-For up-to-date information on yard waste collection days, drop-off site hours, and permit requirements, contact: St. Charles Department of Public Works
+Only biodegradable paper yard waste bags or rigid containers (up to 32 gallons) are permitted—plastic bags are strictly prohibited.
+Commercial contractors may be subject to additional permit or fee requirements.
+Residents should check the seasonal collection schedule and ensure that all materials are placed at the curb on designated days.
+For larger quantities or off-schedule disposal, the drop-off site is available during posted hours, and a resident permit or sticker may be required.
+For more information, contact:

 2 East Main Street, St. Charles, IL 60174